hafiizhekom/daunesia-cnn/README.md

 | Custom1   | 0.9706    | 0.0733     | 0.9453        | 0.2361        | 0.9754    | 0.0737     | 0.9537        | 0.1060        |
 | Custom2   | 0.9738    | 0.0689     | 0.9060        | 0.2579        | 0.9765    | 0.0638     | 0.9198        | 0.2935        |

-**Keterangan:**
+**Description:**
-- **Acc:** Akurasi pada data training
+- **Acc:** Accuracy on training data
-- **Loss:** Loss pada data training
+- **Loss:** Loss on training data
-- **Val Acc:** Akurasi pada data validasi
+- **Val Acc:** Accuracy on validation data
-- **Val Loss:** Loss pada data validasi
+- **Val Loss:** Loss on validation data

 ---

-Tabel di atas menunjukkan performa masing-masing arsitektur model pada klasifikasi daun, baik untuk Top 1 maupun Top 5 prediksi terbaik.
+The table above shows the performance of each model architecture for leaf classification, both for Top 1 and Top 5 best predictions.

 ---

 ## Confusion Matrix

-Berikut adalah contoh confusion matrix beserta akurasi dari beberapa arsitektur CNN yang digunakan:
+Below are confusion matrices and accuracy values from several CNN architectures used:

 | AlexNet | LeNet5 | ResNet50 |
 |---------|--------|----------|